Now accepting new patients — call 212-328-1180

 Post-event

-Downshift stress response, restore mobility and breathing ease, and reduce the feeling of being stuck in high gear.
+Downshift the stress response, restore mobility and breathing ease, and reduce the feeling of being stuck in high gear after a hard effort.

-If you already work with a PT, athletic trainer, chiropractor, massage therapist, or sports physician, CST can often complement that care, especially when your body feels guarded and other approaches feel too intense.
+If you already work with a physical therapist, athletic trainer, chiropractor, massage therapist, or sports physician, CST can often complement that care — especially when your body feels guarded and other approaches feel too intense.

 Safety and expectations